harshitha0003/Bikes_Buyers_Analysis-EXCEL/README.md

--text in red # Data Insights
+- text in red # Data Insights

 *1. Average Income by Gender